noamross/redoc/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/noamross/redoc/blob/master/.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Support

+You can support me and this project on [my Patreon page](https://www.patreon.com/noamross).
+While I some of my open-sourcce work is supported through my day job or volunteering with OSS organizations, **redoc** is a strictly after-hours project for the community, and your support can help me carve out time and pay for some small hardware and software expenses.